Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

 RDDs are the fundamental data structures of Spark or we can say the building blocks of any Spark application.
 RDDs Stands for:

-*Resilient*: Fault tolerant and is capable of rebuilding data on failure *Distributed*: Distributed data among the multiple nodes in a cluster *Dataset*: Collection of partitioned data with values
+*Resilient*: Fault tolerant and capable of rebuilding data on failure *Distributed*: Distributed data among the multiple nodes in a cluster *Dataset*: Collection of partitioned data with values